The Complexity of Growing a Graph: Introduction

+The present study is also motivated by recent work on dynamic graph and network models \cite{michail2018elements,michail2016introduction,casteigts2012time}.
+Research on temporal graphs studies the algorithmic and structural properties of graphs $\mathcal{G}=(\mathcal{V},\mathcal{E})$, in which $\mathcal{V}$ is a set of time-vertices and $\mathcal{E}$ a set of time-edges of the form $(u,t)$ and $(e,t)$, respectively, $t$ indicating the discrete time at which an instance of vertex $u$ or edge $e$ is available.
+A substantial part of work in this area has focused on the special case of temporal graphs in which $\mathcal{V}$ is \emph{static}, i.e.,~time-invariant \cite{kempe2002connectivity,berman1996vulnerability,mertzios2019temporal, enright2019deleting, zschoche2020complexity,AkridaMSZ20}.
+In overlay networks \cite{AACW05,aspnes2007skip,gotte2019faster,Gilbert2020Dconstructor,thorsten2021time} and distributed network reconfiguration \cite{michail2022distributed}, $\mathcal{V}$ is a static set of processors that control in a decentralized way the edge dynamics.
+Even though, in this paper, we do not study our dynamic process from a distributed perspective, it still shares with those models both the fact that dynamics are \emph{active}, i.e.,~algorithmically controlled, and the locality constraint on the creation of new connections.
 Nevertheless, our main motivation is theoretical interest.
 As will become evident, the algorithmic and structural properties of the considered graph-growth process give rise to some intriguing theoretical questions and computationally hard combinatorial optimization problems.
 Apart from the aforementioned connections to dynamic graph and network models, we shall reveal interesting similarities to cop-win graphs \cite{LinSS12,Bandelt91,poston71,chepoi98}.
 It should also be mentioned that there are other well-studied models and processes of graph growth, not obviously related to the ones considered here, such as random graph generators \cite{bollobas2001,KKPR99}.
-While initiating this study from a centralized and abstract viewpoint, we anticipate that it can inspire work on more applied models, including geometric ones and models in which the growth process is controlled in a decentralized way by the individual network processors. \iflong Note that centralized upper bounds can be translated into (possibly inefficient) first distributed solutions, while lower bounds readily apply to the distributed case. \fi There are other recent studies considering the centralized complexity of problems with natural distributed analogues, as is \iflong the work of Scheideler and Setzer on the centralized complexity of transformations for overlay networks \cite{scheideler2019complexity} and of some of the authors of this paper on geometric transformations for programmable matter \cite{michail2019transformation}.\fi \ifshort \cite{scheideler2019complexity}, on the centralized complexity of transformations for overlay networks, and \cite{michail2019transformation}, on geometric transformations for programmable matter.\fi
+While initiating this study from a centralized and abstract viewpoint, we anticipate that it can inspire work on more applied models, including geometric ones and models in which the growth process is controlled in a decentralized way by the individual network processors.
+Note that centralized upper bounds can be translated into (possibly inefficient) first distributed solutions, while lower bounds readily apply to the distributed case.
+There are other recent studies considering the centralized complexity of problems with natural distributed analogues, as is the work of Scheideler and Setzer on the centralized complexity of transformations for overlay networks \cite{scheideler2019complexity} and of some of the authors of this paper on geometric transformations for programmable matter \cite{michail2019transformation}.